-We believe the experience, proven track record and operational robustness of our approved third party Business Relief managers can help you maximise the benefits of Business Relief on your future IHT bill and the financial security of your loved ones.
+We believe the experience, proven track record and operational robustness of our approved third-party Business Relief managers can help you maximise the benefits of Business Relief on your future IHT bill.

-If you'd like to arrange a meeting with a Wealth Planner to discuss your options, speak to your Wealth Manager.
+Speak to your Wealth Manager or contact us if you would like to arrange a meeting with a Wealth Planner to discuss your options on ways to manage your IHT bill.

 Your Wealth Planner can help you understand the effect of tax on your wealth and offer tax-efficient wrappers for your investments.
 They’ll be able to guide you towards making the right decision for your financial planning needs.
 Your planner can't offer tax advice – you should seek that independently.
 Please bear in mind that tax rules can change in future and their effects on you will depend on your individual circumstances.

 This article does not constitute personal financial, tax or legal advice.
-Each person’s circumstances are different so if you're unsure about investing, you should seek advice from a regulated adviser.
+Each person’s circumstances are different so if you're unsure about investing, you should speak to your Wealth Manager.